Understanding your future expected returns is an important part of your investment plan.

 Sad to say, but your wealth won’t smoothly escalate by a pleasant 4% to 5% a year.

-Rather, on any given day you have a 50-50 chance of tuning in to see a loss on the equity side of your portfolio.
+Rather on any given day you have a 50-50 chance of tuning in to see a loss on the equity side of your portfolio.

-Every year, there’s on average a 30% chance of a loss in the stock market for the year as a whole.
+And every year there’s on average a 30% chance of a loss in the stock market for the year as a whole.

-And on that happy note, I’ll bid you good fortune!
+On that happy note, I’ll bid you good fortune!

 - Note that most corporates badge their expected returns calculations as ‘capital market assumptions.’ [↩ [34]]